ZexiXin/CYBR8420/Code analysis for Software Security Engineering.md

 A short summary of your code review strategy.What challenges did you anticipate and how did your code review strategy attempt to address those challenges?

-For the CWEs we choice as a team:

  * [3]	  CWE-20	Improper Input Validation
  * [24]	CWE-306	Missing Authentication for Critical Function